 A treadmill hit me in the face once.
 And it was not fun.
 And no margaritas, bars or otherwise, were involved.

-It was probably 6 or 7 years ago when the treadmill got pissed off and decided to beat me up.
-It was in our garage and it was folded up, lock engaged.
+It was about 10 years ago when the treadmill got pissed off and decided to beat me up: the treadmill was in our garage and it was folded up, lock engaged.
 Mel and I were moving it and I was directing in the front while he was pushing from behind, where the belt is.

 And all of a sudden the lock broke.